noandrea/geo2tz/README.md

 It does it by exposing the library from [github.com/evanoberholster/timezoneLookup](https://github.com/evanoberholster/timezoneLookup)

-Tz data comes from [github.com/evansiroky/timezone-boundary-builder](https://github.com/evansiroky/timezone-boundary-builder)
+Tz data comes from [github.com/evansiroky/timezone-boundary-builder](https://github.com/evansiroky/timezone-boundary-builder) (release [2020a](https://github.com/evansiroky/timezone-boundary-builder/releases/tag/2020a))

 ## Motivations